Periurban-initiative/Global-forum-documentation/Options/Welcome.rst

 Promotions of Products/Services
 ----------------------------------
-Consistent with our previous policy, one email per quarter is allowed for a member promoting his/her product. [insert your own policy here, this is just an example]
+One email per quarter is allowed for a member promoting his/her product.